Goodies You Can't Google

 Bee the change you want to see

 I am loving this DIY beeswax wrap for my cheese and sandwiches and have made several for my favorite metal bowls that often go into the fridge.
 To form the wrap around the bowl, let the warmth of your hands soften the wax.
-Remember to not wash in the dishwasher, but use lukewarm water and some organic soap between uses.
+You can also make bands from strips of elastic or tie your square bundles with twine.
+For cleaning, remember to not wash in the dishwasher, but use lukewarm water and some organic soap between uses.
 Check out my step-by-step tutorial below!